4.29 / Review for Non-Tenure Track Faculty Promotion: Procedures

 1. Primary Dossier

-The primary dossier consists of the basic document, the required cover sheet which records each step of the review process, copies of the annual reviews (and rebuttals if filed) for non-tenure track faculty, the chair's non-evaluative role statement, statements of evaluation by the committee and administrator at each level of review (and rebuttals if filed), and items added during the review process.
-The basic document will follow the standard format recommended by the University Promotion Committee and approved by the Faculty Senate.
+The primary dossier consists of the basic Document, the required cover sheet which records each step of the review process, copies of the annual reviews (and rebuttals if filed) for NTT faculty, the chair's non-evaluative role statement, statements of evaluation by the Committee and Administrator at each level of review (and rebuttals if filed), and items added during the review process.
+The basic Document will follow the standard format recommended by the University Committee and approved by the Faculty Senate.
 Deviations from the established format should be clearly explained.
-The basic document may be no more than 15 pages.
+The basic Document may be no more than 15 pages.
 The chair will provide a statement of the role of the candidate in the department which is purely descriptive and not evaluative.
 If the candidate's role involves a weighted distribution of responsibility among the categories of professional activity, that should be indicated in the role statement.
 The chair will make copies of the primary dossier available for all voting faculty.

 2. Secondary Dossier